Inetcodegg/EDA-dashboard/README.md

 The dataset should be in CSV format with a semicolon (`;`) delimiter and must include these columns for full functionality.

-## Deployment
-This dashboard is deployed using [Streamlit Community Cloud](https://streamlit.io/cloud).
-Access the live app at [Banking Data EDA Dashboard](https://banking-dashboard-avaz-asgarov.streamlit.app/).
-The deployment is managed from the GitHub repository `streamlit-banking-dashboard`, requiring only the Python script (`banking_eda_dashboard.py`) and `requirements.txt`.

-## Contact
-For any questions or suggestions, please open an issue in the [GitHub repository](https://github.com/AvazAsgarov/streamlit-banking-dashboard) or connect with me on LinkedIn: **[Avaz Asgarov](https://www.linkedin.com/in/avaz-asgarov/)**.